triweb/triweb-apps-banner/themes/default/README.md

 ## Available customization slots

-This theme has following customization slots:
+This theme offers several slots for customization, allowing you to personalize headings, paragraphs, buttons, and more.
+Here's an overview:

 ### h1